•

 Kurbrin, C.E., G.D.
 Squires, and S.M.
 Graves.
 (2009).
 Does Fringe Banking Exacerbate Neighborhood Crime Rates?
 Social Disorganization and the Ecology of Payday Lending.
 Working Paper, Department of Sociology, George Washington University, Washington, DC.

 Tackie, N.O.
 (2005).
 Record-Keeping for Very Small Business Owners and Limited Resource Farmers.
-Publication No. TUCED-0805-01, Cooperative Extension Program, Tuskegee University, Tuskegee, AL.
+Publication No. TUCED-0805-01, Cooperative Extension Program, Tuskegee University, Tuskegee, Alabama.

 Mukhoti, B. (1987).
 “The International Monetary Fund and Low-Income Countries.”
 Foreign Agricultural Economic Report No. 224, USDA-Economic Research Service.
 Washington, DC: U.S. Government Printing Service.

 Kone-Coulibaly, S., M. Egnin, and G. He.
 (2003).
 “Expression Profiling of Differentially Expressed Genes in Yam (Dioscorea rotundata) During Post-Harvest Storage.”
-Paper Presented at the 61st Annual Professional Agricultural Workers Conference, Tuskegee University, Tuskegee, AL.
+Paper Presented at the 61st Annual Professional Agricultural Workers Conference, Tuskegee, Alabama.

-Nelson, M.C., A Jakes, J. Whitehead, and E. Knight.
+Nelson, M.C., A. Jakes, J. Whitehead, and E. Knight.
 (2003).
 “Production Management Systems and Goat Meat Attributes: Do They Matter?”
-Paper Presented at the 61st Annual Professional Agricultural Workers Conference, Tuskegee University, Tuskegee, AL.
+Paper Presented at the 61st Annual Professional Agricultural Workers Conference, Tuskegee, Alabama.

 Newspaper: